-Parameter Description Queue Select a queue where you want to run your job.
-Application Select the custom package that you have uploaded to the OBS bucket.
+Name Description Queue A shared queue is selected by default.
+You can select a custom queue as needed.
+Application User-defined package.
+Before selecting a JAR file to be inserted, upload the corresponding JAR file to the OBS bucket and choose Data Management > Package Management to create a package.
+For details, see Creating a Package .
+For details about built-in dependency packages, see Built-in Dependencies .
 Main Class The name of the JAR package to be loaded, for example, KafkaMessageStreaming.
-Default: Specified based on the Manifest file in the JAR package. • Manually assign : You must enter the class name and confirm the class arguments (separated by spaces).
+Default: Specified based on the Manifest file in the JAR package.
+Manually assign: You must enter the class name and confirm the class arguments (separate arguments with spaces).
 NOTE When a class belongs to a package, the main class path must contain the complete package path, for example, packagePath.KafkaMessageStreaming.

-Parameter Description Class Arguments List of arguments of a specified class.
+Name Description Class Arguments List of arguments of a specified class.
 The arguments are separated by spaces.
 Flink parameters support replacement of non-sensitive global variables.
 For example, if you add the global variable windowsize in Global Configuration > Global Variables, you can add the - windowsSize {{windowsize}} parameter for the Flink Jar job.
-JAR Package Dependenc ies Select a user-defined package dependency.
-The dependent program packages are stored in the classpath directory of the cluster.
-Before selecting a JAR file to be inserted, upload the corresponding JAR file to the OBS bucket and choose Data Management > Package Management to create a package.
+JAR Package Dependenc Select a user-defined package dependency.
+The dependent program packages are stored in the classpath directory of the cluster. ies Before selecting a JAR file to be inserted, upload the corresponding JAR file to the OBS bucket and choose Data Management > Package Management to create a package.
 Select JAR as the package type.
 For details, see Creating a Package.
-For details about built-in dependency packages, see Built-in Dependencies.
-Other Dependenc ies User-defined dependency files.
-Other dependency files need to be referenced in the code.
-Before selecting a dependency file, upload the file to the OBS bucket and choose Data Management &gt; Package Management to create a package.
+For details about built-in dependency packages, see Built-in Dependencies .
+Other Dependenc User-defined dependency files.
+Other dependency files need to be referenced in the code. ies Before selecting a dependency file, upload the file to the OBS bucket and choose Data Management &gt; Package Management to create a package.
 The package type is not limited.
 For details, see Creating a Package .
 You can add the following command to the application to access the corresponding dependency file.
 In the command, fileName indicates the name of the file to be accessed, and ClassName indicates the name of the class that needs to access the file.
-ClassName.class.getClassLoader().getResource("userData/fileName") Flink Version Before selecting a Flink version, you need to select the queue to which the Flink version belongs.
+ClassName.class.getClassLoader().getResource("userData/fileName") Job Type This parameter is displayed when the queue type is CCE. • Basic Image: Select the image name and image version.
+Image set on the Software Repository for Container (SWR) console.
+Flink Version Before selecting a Flink version, you need to select the queue to which the Flink version belongs.
 Currently, versions 1.10, 1.11, and 1.12 are supported.
-NOTE You are not advised to use Spark/Flink engines of different versions for a long time.
-Doing so can lead to code incompatibility, which can negatively impact job execution efficiency.
-Doing so may result in job execution failures due to conflicts in dependencies.
-Jobs rely on specific versions of libraries or components.
-Agency If you choose Flink 1.15 to execute your job, you can create a custom agency to allow DLI to access other services.

-Parameter Description Runtime Configurati on User-defined optimization parameters.
-The parameter format is key=value .
-Flink optimization parameters support replacement non-sensitive global variable.
+Runtime Configurati User-defined optimization parameters.
+The parameter format is key=value . on Flink optimization parameters support replacement non-sensitive global variable.
 For example, if you create global variable phase in Global Configuration > Global Variables , optimization parameter table.optimizer.agg-phase.strategy={{phase}} can be added to the Flink Jar job.